girishmm/molecular-dynamics/README.md

 # Molecular dynamics

-This project is for the Cimulation and Modeling course of the Summer 2025 semester in Uni Koln.
+This project is for the Simulation and Modeling course of the Summer 2025 semester in Uni Koln.

 ## TO-DO